-The ARCP will continue to be carried out in the same way as it has in previous years, where evidence will be submitted to the panel who will review this in line with the specialty curriculum, issuing trainees with either a satisfactory or unsatisfactory outcome.
+The ARCP panel will review the supporting evidence in line with the specialty curriculum, issuing trainees with either a satisfactory or unsatisfactory outcome.
 In addition, the panel will also be asked to review the self-declaration from the trainee (the Form R), any comments from the educational supervisor in relation to revalidation issues, and any relevant exit and exception reports from the trainee's employing organisation.
 The previous year's outcome should also be reviewed to ensure any unresolved issues have been resolved and reflected upon.
 At the end of the ARCP, the panel will be asked to make a decision as to whether it believes there to be any revalidation concerns in relation to individual trainees.
-It should be common practice that at the end of a trainee's final ARCP all past outcomes should be checked to ensure there are no outstanding unresolved issues prior to recommendation for revalidation.
+At the end of a trainee's final ARCP all past outcomes should be checked to ensure there are no outstanding unresolved issues prior to recommendation for revalidation.